* Losses Associated with Natural Disasters

 Each item is determined in a similar manner.
 It is important to update the spreadsheet daily from current (most recently received) information.
 Sometimes the accountant has to make phone calls to get accurate information and monetary dollar values related to each item.
 Most likely, all items will be identified within 30 to 60 days of the incident.

 It is common to delay the release of that accounting period’s financial performance until more information is known in order to accurately estimate the costs in excess of the proceeds related to the incident.
 This is why it is essential to go 30 days after the incident before reporting that period to accurately determine actual and estimated costs.
-So if the accident happens on the last day of the accounting period, the additional 30 days to receive accurate information will delay reports by 30 days.
+If the accident happens on the last day of the accounting period, the additional 30 days to receive accurate information will delay reports by 30 days.

 This same process is used with all extraordinary and unusual events.